Winter Interest Shrubs That Brighten Your Landscape

 Shrubs with Winter Berries

-Sparkleberry Holly: Sparkleberry Holly, or Winterberry, has bright red berries appear in early fall and persist through winter.
-New foliage emerges showy red in the spring.
+One of the best winter berry-producing shrubs is Sparkleberry Holly, also referred to as the Winterberry Holly.
+This striking shrub has bright red berries that appear in early fall and persist through winter.
+New foliage emerges a showy red in the spring.

 Until Next Time, stay warm and enjoy the winter landscape.